Find cheap or affordable property in Spain: strategies and tips

 To find cheap property in Spain you just need to turn your gaze away from the more famous coasts and cities.
 Indeed, you don’t need to travel far inland from Spain’s costas to find the price of property dropping enormously.
 Yet Spain has a superb transport infrastructure, so you can be on the beach in no time enjoying a beach lifestyle at an affordable price.

-An area such as Teruel, for example, is little over an hour from the Mediterranean, is surrounded by beautiful countryside and not so long ago was being touted as the next best place to invest in Spain.
+An area such as Teruel, for example, is a little over an hour from the Mediterranean, is surrounded by beautiful countryside and not so long ago was being touted as the next best place to invest in Spain.
 Properties here start at €50,000.

-Or Jaén, 90-minute drive from the Costa del Sol, with villa homes at under €20,000 (admittedly needing some TLC).
+Or Jaén, a 90-minute drive from the Costa del Sol, with villa homes at under €20,000 (admittedly needing some TLC).

 Go even further north and there are amazing bargains.
 In Ponga, for example, amidst the awe-inspiring mountains of Asturias and close to the surfing hotspots of LLanes, the local authorities were so desperate for more people to move there that they offered to pay them to relocate.